johnbywater/quantdsl/README.md

 ### Semantics

-The semantics of the elements are defined with mathematical expressions commonly used within quantitative analytics such as
+The semantics of the elements are defined with mathematical expressions commonly used within quantitative analytics, such as:
-[present value discounting](https://en.wikipedia.org/wiki/Present_value) for the `Settlement` element, [geometric Brownian motion](https://en.wikipedia.org/wiki/Geometric_Brownian_motion) for the `Market` element, and [least squares Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_methods_for_option_pricing#Least_Square_Monte_Carlo) for the `Choice` element.
+[present value discounting](https://en.wikipedia.org/wiki/Present_value) for the `Settlement` element;
+[geometric Brownian motion](https://en.wikipedia.org/wiki/Geometric_Brownian_motion) for the `Market` element; and [least squares Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_methods_for_option_pricing#Least_Square_Monte_Carlo) for the `Choice` element.